The Best in Tanzania

 Hiring Locally

-We were the first US-based company to insist on Tanzanian head guides.
+When Rick and Judi first founded Thomson Safaris, they were the first US-based company to insist on Tanzanian head guides.
 Today, nearly all of the staff in Tanzania is Tanzanian-born.

 Fair Wages

-Tanzanian employees ﹘ from porters, to serving staff, to mechanics, to head guides, to logistical coordinators ﹘ earn some of the highest wages in the industry.
+Tanzanian employees—from porters, to serving staff, to mechanics, to head guides, to logistical coordinators—earn some of the highest wages in the industry.

 Benefits Programs

-Full-time employees are eligible for excellent benefits, including health care, retirement funds and loan packages.
+Full-time employees are eligible for excellent benefits, including health care, retirement funds, and loan packages.

 Advanced Training and Certifications

-Employees are offered professional workshops, life skills classes on pertinent health issues, advanced safety certification training, and more; the staff is always learning, and always growing.
+Employees are offered professional workshops, life skills classes on pertinent health issues, advanced safety certification training, and more.
+The staff is always learning, and always growing.